 LVCR (a relief from VAT on goods imported into the EU with a value of £15 or less) is only applicable to packets that are addressed to individuals in the EU as was ruled in Har Vaessen Douane Service BV v Staatssecretaris van Financiën in 2009.
 Even if imported in bulk, the individual packets must be addressed to individual customers to qualify for LVCR.

 HMRC are allowing the clearance of thousands of packets with bar codes on them instead of an address which is in breach of EU law.
-Packets are not being sent to individuals and are instead being sent to warehouses where, having claimed an exemption from VAT illegally, they sit as stock awaiting an order from a UK customer.
-This abusive practice should be prevented by HMRC.
+Packets are not being sent to individuals and are instead being sent in bulk consignments without VAT or Duty being paid to warehouses where, having claimed an exemption from VAT illegally, they sit as stock awaiting an order from a UK customer or forwarded onto Amazon Fulfilment warehouses.
+This abusive practice must be prevented by HMRC.

-Due to Brexit the UK will not be able to take advantage of the proposed changes to the EU VAT system which will make VAT payable by the sender of the goods (thereby removing the need for LVCR which the EU intends to scrap in 2020)
+Due to Brexit the UK will not be able to take advantage of the proposed changes to the EU VAT system which will make VAT payable by the sender of the goods (thereby removing the need for LVCR which the EU intends to scrap in 2020).
+The EU propose extending the current One Stop Shop concept to all cross-border e-commerce, including distance sales.
+This means that any goods located outside the EU that are sold to consumers within the EU will have the VAT & Duty prepaid by the seller.

 Due to Brexit LVCR should therefore be removed completely or a system the same as the EU’s should be adopted.
 To do anything less than this would be unacceptable.